 Nonna was the Pravda commander the previous year.

-Besides which, as Executive Officer, Nonna was in charge while Katyusha slept.
+We know Katyusha got command solely because she landed the winning shot in the previous year's final.
+Besides which, as Executive Officer, Nonna was in charge while Katyusha slept, which is often.

-My guess (not the OP) is that it might be a longer OVA or a movie, since there seems to be enough for a few episodes, but not an entire series.
+Little Army will get an anime.It might be a longer OVA or a movie, since there seems to be enough for a few episodes, but not an entire series.

 In the second series, Oarai will face some of its former opponents again, who have stepped up their game.